jenkinsci/syslog-java-client/README.md

 // Initialise sender
 UdpSyslogMessageSender messageSender = new UdpSyslogMessageSender();
-messageSender.setDefaultMessageHostName("myhostname"); // some syslog cloud services may use this field to transmit a secret key messageSender.setDefaultAppName("myapp");
+messageSender.setDefaultMessageHostname("myhostname"); // some syslog cloud services may use this field to transmit a secret key messageSender.setDefaultAppName("myapp");
 messageSender.setDefaultFacility(Facility.USER);
 messageSender.setDefaultSeverity(Severity.INFORMATIONAL);